 What is the MTG Tarkir Dragonstorm release date?
-In the second major set of 2025 we’re going back to Tarkir, a dragon-filled world with multiple diverse factions, each inspired by different Asian cultures.
-It’s going to be a high point for Magic fans – and we’ve got fresh news, commander decks, and card spoilers to share!
+In the second major set of 2025, we went back to Tarkir, a dragon-filled world with multiple diverse factions, each inspired by different Asian cultures.
+This guide covers the top cards and news stories to come out of Tarkir Dragonstorm.

-Below you’ll find the Tarkir Dragonstorm release date and all information revealed so far about this upcoming MTG set.
-If you want to see how it fits in with the rest of next year’s slate, check out our complete MTG release schedule.
+Below you'll find the Tarkir Dragonstorm release date and all key information about the recent MTG set.
+If you want to see how it fits in with the rest of next year's slate, check out our complete MTG release schedule.
+Or, for more on playing with these new cards, check out our Tarkir Dragonstorm draft guide.

 MTG Tarkir Dragonstorm release date

-MTG Tarkir Dragonstorm releases on April 11, 2025.
-That’s its global release date on paper, but you should expect the cards to arrive in your Local Game Store a little before this, with prerelease events likely to begin from April 4.
+MTG Tarkir Dragonstorm released on April 11, 2025.
+That's its global release date, but the cards arrived in Local Game Stores a little before this, as prerelease events took place between April 4-10.
+Digital players were also able to enjoy the set a little earlier, as the Tarkir Dragonstorm MTG Arena launch was April 8.

 MTG Tarkir Dragonstorm news and spoilers

-The latest major card spoiler is Call the Spirit Dragons.
-This alternate wincon card is really powerful in dragon decks, giving all dragons indestructible, pouring +1/+1 counters onto them, and – as if that weren’t enough – instantly winning you the game.
+One of the biggest major card spoilers was Call the Spirit Dragons.
+This alternate wincon card is really powerful in dragon decks, giving all dragons indestructible, pouring +1/+1 counters onto them, and - as if that weren't enough - winning you the game in your upkeep.

 Before that we saw Dracogenesis, an expensive enchantment that lets you play dragon cards for free, opening up all kinds of combo potential.

-The biggest spoiler revealed on March 18 was Craterhoof Behemoth, an all-star green Commander card that’s getting its first Standard reprint in a decade.
+The biggest spoiler revealed on March 18 was Craterhoof Behemoth, an all-star green Commander card that got its first Standard reprint in a decade.

 We also saw both the set's planeswalker cards, Ugin, Eye of the Storms and Elspeth, Storm Slayer.
 The former is an incredible source of repeatable removal that's great in any colorless-themed deck.
 The latter goes absolutely ballistic in token strategies.

-Wizards of the Coast revealed some major bits of Tarkir Dragonstorm news during its Magic Con Chicago live stream on Friday, February 21.
+Some months back, Wizards of the Coast revealed the first major pieces of Tarkir Dragonstorm news during its Magic Con Chicago live stream on Friday, February 21.

-First, all five of the classic clans from Khans of Tarkir are returning in this set – Abzan, Jeskai, Mardu, Sultai, and Temur are all present and correct.
-Each clan also gets its own Commander deck – you can read full details on all five precon decks below.
+First, we learned that all five of the classic clans from Khans of Tarkir are returning in this set - Abzan, Jeskai, Mardu, Sultai, and Temur are all present and correct.
+Each clan also gets its own Commander deck - you can read full details on all five precon decks below.

 Wizards' February 21 stream revealed some big hitters - by far the most exciting of them a brand new Mox card, Mox Jasper.